 It is for these reasons that in the event of one of these or any other type of injury stemming from a workplace accident, seeking medical attention right away can be crucial.
 You will also want to be sure you notify your employer about the accident.
 These steps will help protect your right to seek workers’ compensation.

 While not all injuries are severe, there are many that can result in missed work days, surgery and the need for ongoing care.
 It is for these reasons that workers’ compensation is in place.
 By filing a claim, you can collect financial support to help you cope with and recover from a work-related injury.
-However, time is critical in these situations, so speaking with an attorney as soon are you are able to after seeking medical care can be crucial.
+However, time is critical in these situations, so speaking with a Charlotte workers compensation lawyer as soon are you are able to after seeking medical care can be crucial.